raizrazer/monkiehrms/README.md

 ## For Setup:
 1. npm init
 2. make sure all the things are there which is on the package.json.
-3. As I have us Shadcn which is component-based, you probably will have to copy all the files from the Shadcn website.
+3. As I have used Shadcn which is component-based, you probably will have to copy all the files from the Shadcn website.
-4. To set up Firebase, you only need the cloud function, firestore, and authentication.
-I have used react-firebase-hook for quicker implementation.
+4. To set up Firebase, visit your Google console and make an app there, you only need the cloud function, firestore, and authentication. _(I have used react-firebase-hook for quicker implementation)_.
-5. For cloud function, you must have to download Google Firebase SDK CLI, which is not something I would recommend, but it's cool.
+5. To create a cloud function _(when a user register using Authentication, there should be a copy of that in database as well)_, you must download Google Firebase SDK CLI, which is not something I would recommend, but it's cool.
 6. Used React-Hook-Form for some of the validations.
-7. I didn't care for state management, but still used Context API because it's cool.
+7. I didn't care for state management, but I still used Context API because it's cool.
 8. This should be running on vercel.
-9. I guess that's pretty much it.
+9. That's pretty much it.

 ---
+## About the App
 ![image](https://github.com/raizrazer/monkiehrms/assets/41806230/18736698-31bf-4ff9-b569-5fe38132f116)# monkiehrms
 A Leave Management HRMS by Monkie(Raiz)